munificent/craftinginterpreters/book/hash-tables.md

 ^code table-add-all-h (1 before, 2 after)

-We won't need this until much later when we implement method inheritance, but we may as well implement it here while we've got all of the hash table stuff fresh in our minds.
+We won't need this until much later when we support method inheritance, but we may as well implement it now while we've got all the hash table stuff fresh in our minds.

 ^code table-add-all